 Treasurer (Sept.
 2015-Present)- Dean Bender, LMFT, CPA

-Dean is a 30 year resident of Rocklin, CA. He is a licensed marriage and family therapist and has been in private practice part-time for the past three years and recently retired from his full-time job as a CPA.
+Dean is a California licensed marriage and family therapist and has been in private practice part-time since 2012.
 Prior to that, he worked as a part-time therapist at LDS Family Services for 11 years.
+His practice primarily includes couples, mood disorders, and trauma treatment.
+His first career was as a Certified Public Accountant.
+He retired from public accounting in 2015.
 Dean has served on the AMCAP Board of Directors and has twice served in the position of treasurer.
-In 2003, he presented at AMCAP on personality testing.
-Dean is currently serving on the Rocklin Stake Public Affairs Committee and previously served as Bishop.
+He has presented at an AMCAP convention on personality testing.

 Governing Board Members

 Board Member (October 2016-Present)- Stephanie E. Wilson, MA, MEd

 Stephanie holds two advanced degrees, a five year post graduate fellowship and over two decades of experiencing in the area of resolving complex achievement gaps for persons 2-21 years old through the application of best practices of clinical neuropsychology, trauma informed therapy and education.

 Stephanie is an educational scientist (patent holder) in the area of developing non-screen based immersive learning programs and products.

 Stephanie’s passion is to apply these skills in order to work to maximize the potential of high conflict families where complex trauma, addiction, personality disorder and/or at least one family member with complex special needs is present.